 All review verdicts are agreed upon by the team rather than an individual reviewer to eliminate any personal preference and to make sure we're being as thorough as possible, too.
 There's no input from PR companies or our sales team when it comes to the verdict, with What Hi-Fi? proud of having delivered honest, unbiased reviews for decades.

-Go wire-free: best wireless headphones
+Go wire-free: best Bluetooth headphones

 Shhh!
 The best noise-cancelling headphones

 Listen on the go: best wireless earbuds